OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 #.
 Select the ``ne_10m_admin_1_states_provinces.shp`` layer using the
    left-mouse-button.
 #.
-Select the 'Select by point' icon in the main toolbar.
+Select the :guilabel:`Select by point` icon in the main toolbar.
 #.
 Click the polygon representing the State of Victoria.
 The polygon will
    go yellow or some other colour depending on your user preferences.